 Study: How cinnamon oil interferes with biofilm formation

 A 2009 study1 into the impact of biofilm formation of a Staphylococcus variant (Staphylococcus epidermidis) has found that cinnamon oil (with the active ingredient being cassia) was able to inhibit S. epidermidis biofilm formation.
-The study also observed that cinnamon oil is able to detach and kill existing biofilms.
+The study also observed that cinnamon oil can detach and kill existing biofilms.

 In their 2012 study, Kavanaugh and Ribbeck2 discuss the fact that tea tree, thyme and peppermint have previously been shown to be effective against planktonic bacteria and biofilm MRSA, but cassia (cinnamon), red thyme and clove had not been tested against MRSA biofilms of any strain.